-Having a degree means one thing:
+Having a fresh college degree means one thing:

-1. Frameworks and Estimation
+1. Frameworks and estimation

-The temptation for many people—especially those with strong analytical skill—is to approach problems with a linear progression of deductive logic.
+The temptation for many people—especially those with strong analytical skills—is to approach problems with a linear progression of deductive logic.
 This approach will take longer to form an answer, and more importantly, to test that answer..

 You could tell the client that you will go away for several weeks and then get back to them after cranking through a long series of calculations—by which time important assumptions may have changed, rendering your decision meaningless or even dangerous.